-Do you like yoghurt?
+Do you like yogurt?
 If yes then this snack can be perfect.
 Take a medium bowl and fill it half with curd and cut a green apple into it.
 That is it.
 It is ready to eat.
-Green apple is very good for Blood Pressure and all of us know how healthy yoghurt is.
+Green apple is very good for Blood Pressure and all of us know how healthy yogurt is.

 10. Carrot & Cucumber